It all starts with a tweet. From a friend. This is a clue as to where I am going.

 chaos which might have been a good start.

-The post "The Hidden Complexity of Attribution, Reverse Image Search" was originally thawed from a previous ice age and melted at CogDogBlog (https://cogdogblog.com/2016/10/the-hidden-complexity-of-attribution-reverse-image-search/) on October 30, 2016.
+The post "The Hidden Complexity of Attribution, Reverse Image Search" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2016/10/the-hidden-complexity-of-attribution-reverse-image-search/) on October 30, 2016.